DarrenWestwood/virtuemart-plugin/README.md

 ### Setup merchant account ###

 Create a Merchant API Key in your Blockonomics Merchant account at [Blockonomics](https://www.blockonomics.co/merchants?utm_source=joomla).
-Copy The API Key shown on the merchants page.
+Copy The API Key shown on the merchants' page.

 ### Payment method settings###